dzenanr/dartling/README.md

 * [research guidelines]
   (https://docs.google.com/document/d/15rvqT1QOEusUniqNJOad-vwJDwRLombVmG3X87T6xkM/edit)
 * let me know what you would like to see in dartling?
-* join me in making dartling a darling of the Dart community
+* join me, as a regular project member, in making dartling a darling of the Dart community
 * if you are a student [work with me]
   (https://docs.google.com/document/d/1cZWkOlzy8lqHhe_0q0mEyQlvI-Xjc8q07BwLaWqqyE8/edit)
   on making dartling easier to learn